mtth/avsc/README.md

 These rates are for decoding a [realistic record schema][coupon-schema], modeled after a popular open-source API.
-Encoding rates are slightly lower but relative rates across libraries remain similar.
+Encoding rates are slightly lower but ratios across libraries are similar.
 You can find the raw numbers and more details on the [benchmarks page][benchmarks].

 ## Installation